Types of Degrees Agricultural Mechanization Majors Are Getting

 - Oral Expression - The ability to communicate information and ideas in speaking so others will understand.

 What Can You Do With a Agricultural Mechanization Major?

 People with a ag mech degree often go into the following careers:

 |Mobile Heavy Equipment Mechanics, Except Engines||8.2%||$51,920|

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

-|Less Than a High School Diploma||10.5%|
+|Less than a High School Diploma||10.5%|

-|High School Diploma or Equivalent||23.1%|
+|High School Diploma - or the equivalent (for example, GED)||23.1%|

 |Some College Courses||5.6%|